CPA CPD Requirements by Province

 • structured digital programs

-Platforms like LumiQ provide structured, expert-led audio learning that can support CPD in a way that fits more naturally into daily life.
+Platforms like LumiQ provide structured, documented, expert-led audio learning in a podcast format that supports CPD in a way that fits more naturally into daily life.
 That reflects a broader shift in professional education toward flexibility, accessibility, and learning in the flow of work.
 As always, the CPA member is responsible for determining whether a particular activity qualifies under their provincial body’s CPD rules.

 Why CPD Matters